hartmut-co-uk/kafka-delayed-consumer-example/README.md

 Though tests/simulations done have delivered promising results.

+_Update: There's one known application which has been running in production for several months now performing as intended.
+As the author has moved on to another job after the project had been completed - there's no long term operational knowledge or further results and stats available.
+(Therefore should still be considered experimental <> in particular no guarantee for 100% 'exactly once' processing)._

 ## Approach
 As there's no support server-side (from kafka brokers) - the delay is enforced client side by pausing (sleep) the consumer based on the kafka message timestamp until the desired delayed time has come for the message to be processed.